 Anna’s favourite children’s book is: ‘Madeline’ by Ludwig Bemelmans.

 Contact Anna to find out more about our Online Reading Corner, from partnership opportunities to referral pathways, or if you would like more information on how to join the sessions as a family.

 Amy is our Programme Manager, overseeing our 15 home reading projects in four London boroughs, and supporting our Projects team to continue expanding to even more families.
 She has worked with Doorstep Library since 2017, where she was a Project Coordinator in Lambeth, setting up 4 new projects and establishing our connections in the borough.
 She is passionate about enabling access to books for all children, with a particular focus on the early years, and the importance of stories in early childhood development.

 Amy’s favourite children’s book is: ‘Why the Whales Came’ by Michael Morpurgo.

-Contact Amy to find out more about getting involved in our Lambeth hub.
+Contact Amy to find out more about getting involved in our on the ground projects.

 Naomi coordinates Doorstep Library’s projects in Hammersmith and Fulham, supporting teams of volunteers to share the fun of books and reading with children across the borough and online.
 Naomi studied English literature and philosophy and worked as an English teacher before joining Doorstep in 2021.
 While teaching, she saw how important a love of reading is for young people’s success in school and in life.
 She is driven by the desire to give every child access to the joys and empowerment that reading brings.